antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 - Description: Zoom the canvas;
 - Configurations:
   - `type: 'zoom-canvas'`;
-  - `sensitivity`: The sensitivity of the zooming, range from 1 to 10. `5` by default；
+  - `sensitivity`: The sensitivity of the zooming, range from 1 to 10. `5` by default;
   - `minZoom`: minimum zoom ratio;
   - `maxZoom`: maximum zoom ratio;
   - `enableOptimize`: whether enable the optimization, false by default.
 If it is assigned to true, the shapes except keyShape will be hide when the ratio is smaller thant `optimizeZoom`;